dart-lang/site-www/src/_guides/language/evolution.md

 ### Per-library language version selection

 By default, every Dart file in a package uses the same language version.
-The pubspec YAML file identifies this language version as the lower SDK constraint.
+Dart identifies the default language version as the lower-bound of the SDK constraint specified in the `pubspec.yaml` file.
 Sometimes, a Dart file might need to use an older language version.
 For example, you might not be able to migrate all the files in a package to null safety at the same time.